guiexperttable/website-astro/src/components/post/enhancing-data-table-ui/index.md

 Adjusting the display density of a data grid is vital for accommodating varied user preferences, optimizing screen space, enhancing readability, and providing a tailored viewing experience for efficient data absorption and analysis.

-## Large data sets

-Displaying large datasets in a web UI is crucial for comprehensive information access, enabling efficient analysis, informed decision-making, and ensuring users grasp insights swiftly for better problem-solving and understanding complex relationships within the data.

 ## Rows filtering (Search)